rgstori/immich-album-suggester/ARCH.md

     *   **Decision:** The system must be resilient to VLM failures.
 This was achieved via the two-pass system, a retry mechanism in `vlm.py`, and flexible parsing of the VLM's response.

 *   **UI Performance & UX:**
-    *   **Decision:** To provide a smooth gallery experience, all thumbnails for a selected suggestion are pre-fetched and cached in memory using `@st.cache_data`.
+    *   **Decision:** To provide a smooth gallery experience, all thumbnails for a selected suggestion are pre-fetched and cached in memory using an LRU cache (50MB limit).
 This makes pagination and browsing instantaneous after an initial load.
     *   **Gotcha (Image Orientation):** Mobile phone photos often contain EXIF orientation tags.
 Without processing these tags, images appear rotated in the UI.
 A helper function was implemented to read the orientation tag and correctly rotate the image before display.
     *   **Decision:** The concept of "Weak Candidates" (photos from "bridge" eventlets) is presented to the user as "Additional Photos" to be more intuitive.
 This provides a powerful but easy-to-understand way for users to fine-tune album contents.
+    *   **Gotcha (Album Switching):** Streamlit's session state required careful management to prevent race conditions when switching between albums.
+A dedicated `switch_to_album()` function with loading states was implemented to ensure clean transitions.
+    *   **Gotcha (Enrichment State):** When enriching the currently viewed album, the UI needed to handle status transitions gracefully.
+The main view now shows different interfaces based on `pending_enrichment`, `enriching`, and `pending` statuses.

 *   **Configuration & Deployment:**
     *   **Decision:** All tunable parameters, from clustering thresholds to VLM prompts and UI text, are externalized to `config.yaml`.
 This makes the Python code a stable logic layer that can be configured without code changes.
     *   **Decision:** The entire application is containerized via a `Dockerfile` and `docker-compose.yml`, simplifying deployment and ensuring a consistent runtime environment.
 The `data/` directory is volume-mounted to persist the SQLite database across container restarts.
+    *   **Gotcha (Python Module Execution):** When running a script from within a package (like `app/main.py`), it is critical to use the `python -m <package>.<module>` syntax (e.g., `python -m app.main`).
+Running `python app/main.py` directly breaks Python's package context, causing `ImportError: attempted relative import with no known parent package` in sub-modules.
+The `ui.py` was updated to use `python -m ...` in its `subprocess` calls to ensure correct and robust execution of the backend engine in the Docker environment.